G-Core/product-documentation/documentation/hosting/dedicated-servers/manage/connect/change-the-port-for-ssh-connections.md

 # Change the port for SSH connections

-Follow these instructions to modify the SSH port through which you connect to your Linux server.
+Follow these instructions to modify the SSH port through which you connect to your dedicated Linux server.

 1. Log in to your server.